This lecture presents the Medical Informatics Platform's data federation in epilepsy.

 This lecture aims to help researchers, students, and health care professionals understand the place for neuroinformatics in the patient journey using the exemplar of an epilepsy patient.

-The simulation of the virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved results in clinics.
-The fundamentals of epilepsy are explained.
-On this basis, the concept of epilepsy simulation is developed.
+In this lesson, the simulation of a virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved clinical results.
+You will learn about the fundamentals of epilepsy, as well as the concepts underlying epilepsy simulation.
 By using an iPython notebook, the detailed process of this approach is explained step by step.
 In the end, you are able to perform simple epilepsy simulations your own.

 Explore how to setup an epileptic seizure simulation with the TVB graphical user interface.
 This lesson will show you how to program the epileptor model in the brain network to simulate a epileptic seizure originating in the hippocampus.
 It will also show how to upload and view mouse connectivity data, as well as give a short introduction to the python script interface of TVB.